idaholab/MontePy/doc/source/starting.rst

         TR1 0.0 0.0 1.0
         TR2 0.0 0.0 1.00001

-In addition to the reformatting of cell 5, notice that the geometry definition for cell 5 was automatically updated to reference the new surface number.
+In addition to the renumbering of cell 5, notice that the geometry definition for cell 5 was automatically updated to reference the new surface number.
 MCNPy links objects together and will automatically update "pointers" in the file for you.